jacksonh/manos/docs/tutorial/page-1.md

 To test out your application first you'll need to build it.
 You can build the app with the manos build command.

-    manos -build
+    manos --build

-To run this app all we'll use the manos -server command.
+To run this app all we'll use the manos --server command.
 This command loads the local compiled manos app and sets up hosting for it.

-    manos -server
+    manos --server

 Once the application is running you can check it out by navigating your browser to http://localhost:8080/